Staphylococcus/brain-from-brane/docs/glossary.md

 ### Emergent Property
 A characteristic or behavior that arises from complex systems but is not present in their individual components, representing new organizational capabilities that emerge from structural interactions.

+### Energetic Optimization
+The principle by which organizational patterns maintain persistence through creating conditions where continued use or adoption requires less energy than switching to alternatives.
+Energetic optimization operates through network effects, skill development, infrastructure investment, and other mechanisms that make existing patterns more efficient than competitors.
+This principle explains how information systems achieve stability not through conscious loyalty but through structural efficiency that makes alternatives costly to pursue.

 ### Engine Threshold
 The critical transition point where information systems achieve autonomous operation through autocatalytic feedback loops that enable self-maintenance, environmental manipulation, and goal-directed behavior measurable through ACAP protocols.